alminnah-farm/alminnah-farm.github.io/_posts/jual-kambing/2025-10-26-kambing-siap-jual-2.md

 ---
 layout: post
-title:  "Inception Movie"
+title:  "[Jual] Kambing Jawarandu"
 author: john
-categories: [ Jekyll, tutorial ]
 tags: [red, yellow]
-image: assets/images/11.jpg
+image: assets/images/posts/jual-goat-2.jpg
 description: "My review of Inception movie.
 Acting, plot and something else in this short description."
 featured: true
 hidden: true
-rating: 4.5
+comments: false
 ---

 Review products, books, movies, restaurant and anything you like on your Jekyll blog with Mediumish!
-JSON-LD ready for review property.

 #### How to use?

-It's actually really simple!
-Add the rating in your YAML front matter.
-It also supports halfs:
+You can customize this template as needed.

 ```html
 ---